DenisMot/3Links2JointsInGravity/readme.md

 # Todo
 ## Adding a mass to the endpoint:
-This can be done by adding a 4th link, following the very same logic.
+This might be done by adding a 4th link, following the very same logic.
 This link 4 would have non-zero mass, but zero for other dimensions:
 L<sub>4</sub> = 0, &alpha;<sub>4</sub> = 0, c<sub>4</sub> = 0 but m<sub>4</sub> is non-zero.